Commerce Corner in Monmouth Beach

 Along with his brother-in-law, Lou Sodano, Sal, Jr. took over the works in 1965 when his father passed away.
 It proved to be a very successful family business for many years.
 In November 1968, the two partners completed a large expansion of the corner store, creating the Monmouth Beach Mart.
 At a cost of nearly $70,000 they added a large grocery section, butcher shop, bakery, and improved the luncheonette.
 Later on they added pizza and gift shop.
 Thomas Smith of Rumson did the design.
 The whole family pitched in to help run the business and Rose Cerrato would gain Monmouth Beach immortality as “Rosie behind the counter.”

 Sal left the business in 1980 and returned to Monmouth Beach in 1999 with Diane Bonpua to open Sallee Tee’s Grille.
-Located on the riverfront at the foot of West Street (site of the old Haul Out Restaurant), Sallee Tee’s would become one the Shore area’s premier restaurants.
-Sal was a fabulous host and customers loved the food.
-After his death in Sept.
-2010, the business fell off and Hurricane Sandy wrecked the building in 2012.
+Located at the foot of West Street (site of the old Haul Out Restaurant), Sallee Tee’s would become one the Shore area’s premier restaurants.
+As if holding court in his splendid riverfront eatery, Sal was a fabulous host and customers loved the food and drink.
+After his death in September 2010, the business fell off and Hurricane Sandy wrecked the building in 2012.
 Today is stands spectacularly rebuilt as the Beach Tavern.

 Monmouth Beach Deli …

-In November 1962, the Monmouth Beach Deli & Liquors was opened opposite the new US Post Office in a new Beach Road building.
-The business was begun by Catherine Hansen and Catherine Gemano who had taken over from the Koch family, who had operated a store across the street for many years.
+The Monmouth Beach Deli & Liquors was opened in November 1962, opposite the new US Post Office in a new Beach Road building.
+The business was started by Catherine Hansen and Catherine Gemano who had taken over from the Koch family, who had operated a store across the street for many years.
 Koch’s Grocery Store stocked meat and dry and canned goods and had the town’s first liquor license.

-In August 1964, Little Silver residents Fred Bruno and Bill Geroni acquired the deli business, offering friendly service, quality food and good booze.
-The well-liked partner-owners ran the store until the mid-1980s.
+In August 1964, Little Silver residents Fred Bruno and Bill Geroni acquired the deli business.
+Offering friendly service, quality food and good booze, the well-liked partner-owners ran the store until 1980.
 Fred’s mom, Lucy, was particularly known for her homemade touch in the kitchen.
-Bruno, a former Little Silver fire company chief and president, died in March 1990 at age 58; Bill Geroni passed away in November 2006 at age 92.
+Fred, a former Little Silver fire company chief and president, died in March 1990 at age 58; Bill passed away in November 2006 at age 92.
 They left many good friends and good memories in Monmouth Beach.
 In the 1980s, the Monmouth Beach Mart acquired the deli’s liquor license.

 Omgoodness — I remember going in there on Sundays to get some candy that was back in the early ’70s.
 Wow it still stands